jplewe/aivx.io/projects/projects.md

 [AIVX CHAT](/chat/): A 3D-native AI companion, capable of generating 3D visuals in response to prompts including dataviz, size comparisons, maps, and art.

-AIVX ARTIST: A platform for musicians to easily generate, customize, and release visually-stunning 3D games and experiences based off of their work, providing a new form of revenue for artists.
+AIVX ARTIST: A platform for musicians and designers to easily generate, customize, and release visually-stunning 3D games and experiences based off of their work, providing a new form of revenue for artists.
 Also ideal for livestreams/performances.

 AIVX DESK: A holodeck, or more accurately a holodesk, which is formed from 180-degree sphere of screens/projection surrounding your workspace.
 Uses VR tracking techniques minus the bulky headset to update positionally as you move for a realistic effect, with a few options for 3D depth (slim glasses, 3d monitors, etc.)